GuildOfWeavers/genSTARK/bin/README.md

 ```

 ## Constants
 In addition to mutable registers, you can define STARKs with readonly registers.
-A readonly register is a register whose value cannot be changed during the computation.
+A readonly register is a register whose value cannot be changed by a transition function.
 You can reference readonly registers in your expressions by using the `k` prefix.
 For example, `k0`, `k1`, `k2` etc.

 You can defined readonly registers by providing constant definitions to `Stark` constructor.
 Constant definitions have the following form:
 ```TypeScript